12dabbott/DamianBot-for-Discord/README.md

 Personal Discord bot using Discord.py API Wrapper

 #Setting it up
+## Your Virtual Environment
+cd to the directory where requirements.txt is located.

+activate your virtualenv.

+run: pip install -r requirements.txt in your shell.

 ## [Bot.py](./bot.py)
 On line 55 You will need to replace 'TOKEN HERE' with your bot's token.